paulsump/mars_flights/README.md

 ### TODO - UI

-- Test mirror twice on my git
+- Test mirror twice on my git.
-- Remove FavoritesPage & button, make it a section of the FlightsPage.
+- Add WhatsApp share button.
+But is this really social media?
+No, but more likely to be used.

 - Check flightErrorMessage when bad internet.
 - Store favorites.